-First Graduate provides one-on-one coaching to students applying for a variety of scholarships offered by our scholarship partners and funders.
-We also help students research additional scholarships options, successfully complete and submit applications, and we provide personal statement and essay coaching.
+First Graduate provides one-on-one coaching to students and their families for applying to a variety of scholarships offered by our scholarship partners and funders.
+We also help students research additional scholarships options, successfully complete and submit applications.

-During monthly advisories, our staff makes sure that students have the tools they need to calculate their financial aid needs, read financial aid letters, apply for assistance (FAFSA, California DREAM Act, etc), and make informed financial aid decisions.
-First Graduate also offers bilingual financial aid workshops for parents throughout the year.
+During monthly advisories, our staff makes sure that students have the tools they need to calculate their financial aid needs, read financial aid letters, apply for assistance (FAFSA, California DREAM Act, CSS profile), and make informed financial aid decisions.
+First Graduate also offers bilingual financial aid workshops to help better inform families.

 High school freshmen and sophomores take the ACT Aspire exam, a practice test that focuses on college readiness.
 Advisors then review these scores with students to explain the meaning, areas of excellence, and areas of growth.